916StefEduard/DailyCodingProblem/README.md

 4) TwoSum(return the indexes of the 2 numbers that add up to a target)
 5) Convert an integer to a roman number
 6)You are climbing a staircase.
 It takes n steps to reach the top.Each time you can either climb 1 or 2 steps.
 In how many distinct ways can you climb to the top?
+7) Given a binary tree, check if the tree is balanced or not!!